WHR June 2016

 The eighth variant follows the rules for Anglo-Saxon poetry in alliteration and rhythm.
 Thus an English reader perceives the verse as a clever exercise in archaic style which arouses interest.

-The trail travelled truly; goal reach
+The trail travelled truly; goal reach at long last;

 She uses words derived from Anglo-Saxon, which gives a strength and vigour to the lines.
 She thinks that alliteration is still an effective device when writing poetry in English.